 If you haven't tried pressure cooker corn on the cob, you are missing out!
 I totally get the hype after doing it myself!
 It's as easy as adding corn to the Instant Pot (no shucking required, unless you wan tto), adding liquid, setting the cooker, and walking away.
-When it's done, you have super juicy, tender, perfect corn on the cob that you barely worked for.
+When it's done, you have super juicy, tender, perfect corn that you barely worked for.
 It's truly...magical!

-- liquid - water or broth
+- cooking liquid - Water or broth can be used.

 Can I shuck the corn before pressure cooking it?